RebecaCanales/LiposomeSizePrediction_ANNTutorial/README.md

 # LiposomeSizePrediction_ANNTutorial
-This repository stores a collection of files a tutorial to construct an ANN to predict the size of liposomes.
+This repository stores a collection of files for a tutorial to construct an ANN to predict the size of liposomes.